dapinedo/R/docs/index.md

 2. designing and analyzing clinical trials in R

 #### Importing & Cleaning Data with R
+1. <a href="https://rpubs.com/odenipinedo/introduction-to-importing-data-in-R" target="_blank" rel="noopener noreferrer">introduction to importing data in R</a>
+2. <a href="https://rpubs.com/odenipinedo/intermediate-importing-data-in-R" target="_blank" rel="noopener noreferrer">intermediate importing data in R</a>
+3. <a href="https://rpubs.com/odenipinedo/cleaning-data-in-R" target="_blank" rel="noopener noreferrer">cleaning data in R</a>
+4. working with data in the tidyverse
+- Certificate

 #### Interactive Data Visualization in R
+1. interactive maps with leaflet in R
+2. interactive data visualization with plotly in R
+3. intermediate interactive data visualization with plotly in R
+4. visualizing big data with Trelliscope in R
+5. interactive data visualization with rbokeh
+- Certificate

 #### Machine Learning Scientist with R
 1. <a href="https://rpubs.com/odenipinedo/supervised-learning-in-R-classification" target="_blank" rel="noopener noreferrer">supervised learning in R: classification</a>